Dave Littlefield: Firing

 Littlefield was fired on the morning of September 7, 2007.
 The announcement came shortly before the Pirates could clinch their seventh consecutive losing season under his management.
 The Pirates never finished higher than 4th place in the NL Central.
 Brian Graham, the director of player development for the Pirates, served as interim general manager until new Pirates GM Neal Huntington took over September 25, 2007.

-The Aftermath

-In the first 2 years following the Dave Littlefield era, almost every player acquired by Littlefield was purged from the Pirates major league roster, most of them via trade.
-These trades were made primarily to restock a farm system that was left completely bereft of impact talent and needed to be restocked in order to make the Pirates a long term contender.
-While many of these trades were roundly criticized by fans and media alike, Neal Huntington, Pirates GM at the time the trades were made, justified them by saying that he wasn't breaking up the 1927 Yankees.

 Chicago Cubs

 On December 19, 2007, Littlefield was named a scout for the Chicago Cubs.

 Detroit Tigers

 On October 20, 2014, Littlefield was named a scout for the Detroit Tigers.
 On August 11, 2015, Littlefield was promoted to vice president of player development.
 He was demoted back to scout in August 2021.